pedrosakey/RPSGame/README.md

 RPSController *controller = [[RPSController alloc]init];
 ```

 The header file, public interface.
-If we want other classes access to method must be appear here
+For accessing to methods (messages in bojective C) from differents classes must be appear here.

 ```
 @interface RPSGame : NSObject